News from Anandavala: What exactly is SMN and how does it connect with other technologies?

 Computers can cease to be just fast calculators or document processors and they can become portals into rich and dynamic virtual spaces.
 They are portals into the cultural space that is a collective virtual space.
 They are nodes within the cultural network that forms part of the landscape within which human interaction takes place.

-It requires a shift in how we think about computers - it is metaphorically just like with communications - are we dealing with a wireless telegraph or is it a global telecommunications network.
+It requires a shift in how we think about computers - it is analogous to communications - are we dealing with a wireless telegraph or is it a global telecommunications network.
 Are they just fast calculators or document processors or are they portals into virtual spaces.

 Best Wishes : )